CanonicalLtd/maas-docs/en/intro-concepts.md

 A *node* is a general term that refers to multiple, more specific objects.
 Nodes are managed by MAAS through a life cycle, from enlistment into MAAS, through commissioning, allocation and deployment.
-Nodes are then either released back into the pool or retired.
+Nodes are then either released back into the pool of nodes or retired.

 Nodes include: